gaussifer/discord-static-bot/README.md

-Create your own bot in https://discord.com/developers/applications For that, you need an application, create a bot in the Bot section, and generate a private token for your bot, that you need to save verbatim in a file called token.txt
+Create your own bot in https://discord.com/developers/applications For that, you need an application, create a bot in the Bot section, uncheck the "PUBLIC BOT" option and check the "SERVER MEMBERS INTENT" option.
+Finally, click the "Copy" button up on the Token section (next to the avatar).
+Save that token verbatim in a file called token.txt right on the bot folder.

 You also need to invite your bot to your server.
 For that, go to the OAuth2 tab, enable the Bot scope, and select all permissions you require for your bot.